 Commands

-Operations are seperated by newlines (hitting the enter key), and parameters go after the operator seperated by spaces.
+Commands are seperated by newlines (hitting the enter key).

 Whitespace before and after a command will be ignored.